 A gummy smile is where your gums overshadow your teeth when you smile.
 It’s fairly common.
 But most people don’t realize they can do something about it.
-Gum contouring is a cosmetic procedure to alter your gum line.
+Gum contouring, also known as gum reshaping, is a cosmetic procedure to alter your gum line.
 But laser gum contouring has medical uses too.
-If your Downtown NYC dentist needs to access more of a specific tooth or certain teeth, this procedure is a minimally invasive method.
-Regardless of the reason you need to get gum contouring, make sure you call on a dentist like Dr. Alex Shalman, who practices both general dentistry and cosmetic dentistry.
-Call his boutique dentistry office in Lower Manhattan for the best gum contouring anywhere.
+If your dentist needs to access more of a specific tooth or certain teeth, this procedure is a minimally invasive method.
+Regardless of the reason, you need to get gum contouring, make sure you call on a dentist like Dr. Alex Shalman, who practices both general dentistry and cosmetic dentistry.
+Call his boutique dentistry office for the best gum contouring anywhere.

 I have always been in the dental industry, and what I mainly cared about was having healthy teeth and gums.
 I always ate well, exercised and took great care of myself, and when I saw Dr. Shalman’s other work it occurred to me that it was the right time to have my own Smile Makeover.
 Now I love my smile and get compliments on it all the time!Ella Kotler